sreeram2001/ReactJS/Notes/React Router/React_Router.md

 3. Now surround your div contents with Router Component/BrowserRouter component :

-Example :

 function App() {
-  //react converts all data types no.s, arrays to string before outputing
-  //but it can't convert objects and booleans return (
+  return (
-    //using a nested component called Navbar, Here App is the root component
-    //using another nested component called Home
     <Router>
     <div className="App">
       <Navbar />
       <div className="content">
       <Home></Home>
-      <h1></h1>
       </div>
     </div>
     </Router>
   );
 }

 4. Next Decide where our page contents to go when we go to different pages, Example if we wish to go inside div class content "Home" Component :